-Targeted initiatives may furthermore be required to address the connectivity of refugees.
-Recent findings by the UN High Commission for Refugees (UNHCR) indicate that refugees are 50% less likely to have access to an Internet-enabled device and more than twice as likely to have no phone at all.
-Such a lack of connectivity, the report points out, affects refugees' ability to access basic services and information, to communicate with loved ones, to seek and maintain employment, and to 'ultimately empower themselves' (2016:10-11):
+In addition to women, targeted initiatives may furthermore be required to address the connectivity of refugees as well.
+Recent findings from a 2016 report by the UN High Commission for Refugees (UNHCR) indicate that refugees are 50% less likely to have access to an Internet-enabled device and more than twice as likely to have no phone at all.
+Such a lack of connectivity, the report points out, affects refugees' ability to access basic services and information, to communicate with loved ones, to seek and maintain employment, and to 'ultimately empower themselves'.
+The report also highlights that (2016:10-11):